Everything about the economy right now comes back to one thing: Inflation.

 I based this model on conversations with ultra-high net worth individuals in my network.

 This is how they invest their money to outpace today’s inflationary environment.

 The New Order allocation model will focus on stocks that will flourish in the New Order of Money… fixed-income ideas that will outpace inflation… and cryptocurrencies like bitcoin and Ethereum that we believe will become staple assets among global institutions.

 We’ll also expand our exposure to alternative assets, including high-end real estate, collectibles, and certain industrial and precious metals.

 Of course, I know most of my readers can’t afford to invest millions of dollars in watches and fine art like the wealthy.
 So I’ve designed this model to give exposure to these asset classes for a fraction of the costs through fractional investing.
 (Paid-up Palm Beach Letter subscribers can read more on our fractional platforms right here.)

-This New Reality model is the biggest change I’ve made to our core investment strategy at PBRG since I added bitcoin to our portfolio in 2016.
+This New Order model is the biggest change I’ve made to our core investment strategy at PBRG since I added bitcoin to our portfolio in 2016.

 I believe it strikes the right balance of growth, value, income, and asymmetric opportunities to help the not-yet-rich become wealthy.

 It also simplifies our previous asset allocation model into three broad classes: Equities, Fixed Income, and Alternatives.